Eat your way to glowing skin!

-Green tea contains a powerful antioxidant called EGCG that fights DNA damage from UV rays from the sun.
-Less UV ray damage = younger looking skin!
-Matcha is simply ground up green tea leaves, and I prefer to consume matcha because I’m consuming the entire leaf versus just soaking the tea leaves in water.
+One of the greatest benefits of Green tea is that it contains a powerful antioxidant called EGCG that fights DNA damage from UV rays from the sun.
+Less UV ray damage = younger looking clear skin!
+Matcha powder tea is simply ground up green tea leaves, and I prefer to consume matcha because I’m consuming the entire leaf versus just soaking the tea leaves in water.
 I drink matcha every day- you’ve probably seen my matcha lattes on my Instagram!

 3. Sweet Potatoes

-Red and orange vegetables contain a compound called carotenoids.
+Red and orange vegetables contain Vitamin A in the form of a compound called carotenoid.
 Carotenoids help your skin fight oxidation, aka, sun damage and aging.
 A study published in Evolution and Human Behavior showed that people who consumed more red and orange vegetables appeared to have a more radiant and sun-kissed complexion.
-Sweet potatoes have more than 200% of your daily recommended intake.
+This is why Sweet potatoes are good for you, as they have more than 200% of your daily recommended intake.

 4. Looootts of H2O

 OK, so water isn’t a food, but I had to include it on this list because this is such a game changer.
 Staying adequately hydrated will do WONDERS for your skin.
-Do not skip this crucial step!
+It's the ordinary skincare tip but do not skip this crucial step!
 Aim for at LEAST half your body weight in ounces of water per day.
 I personally love to drink water infused with fruit like lemons, limes, apples, and cucumber- just make a big pitcher overnight and drink it throughout the day.